• Skip to primary navigation

 • You can also freeze individual slices of pie which are perfect for those days you just want a slice.
 Wrap up the slice in plastic wrap, then wrap it in foil and freeze.

-• To serve, take the foil off of the frozen pie and then thaw it in the refrigerator, before bringing it to room temperature.
+• To serve, take the foil off the frozen pie and thaw it in the refrigerator before bringing it to room temperature.
 Put the pie in the oven for 10 minutes at 325 degrees if you want a warm pie.

 More Pie questions?